abraunegg/onedrive/docs/docker.md

 Additionally there are specific version release tags for each release.
 Refer to https://hub.docker.com/r/driveone/onedrive/tags for any other Docker tags you may be interested in.

+> [!NOTE]
-**Note:** The below instructions for docker has been tested and validated when logging into the system as an unprivileged user (non 'root' user).
+> The below instructions for docker has been tested and validated when logging into the system as an unprivileged user (non 'root' user).

 ## High Level Configuration Steps
 1. Install 'docker' as per your distribution platform's instructions if not already installed.